chocoteam/choco-solver/src/sphinx/source/3_solving.rst

 Brackets *[instruction]* indicate an optional instruction.

-If the search terminates, the message "Search complete" appears on the first line, followed with either the the number of solutions found or the message "No solution".
+If the search terminates, the message "Search complete" appears on the first line, followed with either the number of solutions found or the message "No solution".
-``Maximize`` –resp. ``Minimize``– indicates the best known value before exiting of the objective value using a ``ResolutionPolicy.MAXIMIZE`` –resp. ``ResolutionPolicy.MINIMIZE``- policy.
+``Maximize`` –resp. ``Minimize``– indicates the best known value for the objective variable before exiting when an (single) objective has been defined.

 Curly braces *{value}* indicate search statistics: